wireapp/wire-server/docs/src/how-to/administrate/backup-disaster-recovery.md

     sudo service cassandra restart

+You can find a list of all keyspaces by doing: building

+    ls /mnt/cassandra/data/

 Now (while connected via ssh, as per above), use nodetool to actually generate a snapshot of all tables:

     nodetool snapshot --tag catalog-ks catalogkeyspace